rust-lang/blog.rust-lang.org/posts/2023-12-21-async-fn-rpit-in-traits.md

 }
 ```

-[^leakage]: This works because of *auto-trait leakage*, which allows knowledge of auto traits to "leak" outside of an impl signature that does not specify them.
+[^leakage]: This works because of *auto-trait leakage*, which allows knowledge of auto traits to "leak" from an item whose signature does not specify them.

 ### Why don't these signatures use `impl Future + '_`?